m4chi/diggrdata_FromSoftware/README.md

 ### column description

-title
-- title of the game according to our curated list
+- title: title of the game according to our curated list

-edited title
-- title in roman letters only, for convenience reasons
+- edited title: title in roman letters only, for convenience reasons

-first_release_year
-- year of the first release of a game, used for sorting
+- first_release_year: year of the first release of a game, used for sorting

-xx_releases (multiple columns)
-- number of releases for several release regions, including
+- xx_releases (multiple columns): number of releases for several release regions, including
   - AS (Asia)
   - AU (Australia)
   - EU (Europe)
   - JP (Japan)
   - KO (Korea)
   - US (North America).

-n_releases
-- number of releases in total
+- n_releases: number of releases in total

-columns named after countries (multiple columns)
-- number of companies contributing to a game having their headquarters in the respective country according to Wikidata
+- columns named after countries (multiple columns): number of companies contributing to a game having their headquarters in the respective country according to Wikidata

-Non-Japan based companies
-- aggregate of companies with headquarters outside of Japan
+- Non-Japan based companies: aggregate of companies with headquarters outside of Japan

-n_companies
-- total number of companies
+- n_companies: total number of companies

-platforms
-- all platforms a game has been published for
+- platforms: all platforms a game has been published for

-unknown
-- number of companies involved with unknown headquarter location
+- unknown: number of companies involved with unknown headquarter location

-moby_id
-- id of the mobygames data on a game
+- moby_id: id of the mobygames data on a game

-moby_slug
-- slug of the mobygames data on a game
+- moby_slug: slug of the mobygames data on a game

-moby_title
-- title used on mobygames for a game
+- moby_title: title used on mobygames for a game

 ## 2. FromSoftware Production Network based on Mobygames Release Data